status-im/specs/status-client-spec.md

 ### P2P Overlay

-Status clients run on a private peer-to-peer network, as specified by the devP2P network protocols. devP2P provides a protocol for node discovery which is in draft mode [here](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md).
+Status clients run on a public, permissionless peer-to-peer network, as specified by the devP2P network protocols. devP2P provides a protocol for node discovery which is in draft mode [here](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md).
 See